Subscribe to the Golf Blog

 Arrowhead Country Club is centrally located in Myrtle Beach and one of the closest courses to the Myrtle Beach International Airport.
 With four sets of tees, wide fairways and undulating greens, Arrowhead Country is a “must play golf course in Myrtle Beach.”
 It was even voted “Golf Course of the Year” in 1998.
 Being so close to the airport is great for the businessman who wants to play a round too.
 Plus, Arrowhead has showers on the facility, so you can clean up before your flight home.

 The course is located just off Hwy 501 before you get to Myrtle Beach.
-A short drive from our condo accommodations like: Paradise Resort, Grand Atlantic and Bay View.

 The Golf Course That Started It All